2016 International V8 Supercars Championship: Driver changes

 Tim Blanchard moved from Lucas Dumbrell Motorsport to Britek Motorsport.

 Fabian Coulthard moved from Brad Jones Racing to DJR Team Penske.

 Will Davison moved from Erebus Motorsport to Tekno Autosports.

 Andre Heimgartner moved from Super Black Racing to Lucas Dumbrell Motorsport.

 James Moffat moved from Nissan Motorsport to Garry Rogers Motorsport to replace David Wall.

 Chaz Mostert moved from Prodrive Racing Australia to Rod Nash Racing, a customer team whose car is prepared by Prodrive Racing Australia.
-The team cited commercial reasons for Mostert's move.
+The team cited commercial reasons and not having to share a pit boom with Mark Winterbottom so as to no effect their races as the cause for Mostert's move.

 David Reynolds moved from Rod Nash Racing to Erebus Motorsport.

 Tim Slade moved from Walkinshaw Racing to Brad Jones Racing.

 Shane van Gisbergen moved from Tekno Autosports to Triple Eight Race Engineering.

 Dale Wood moved from Britek Motorsport to Nissan Motorsport.

-Entering series

 Aaren Russell, having raced a wildcard entry at the 2015 Supercheap Auto Bathurst 1000, joined Erebus Motorsport for his first full-time season, replacing Ashley Walsh.

-Cameron Waters replaced Chaz Mostert at Prodrive Racing Australia after winning the 2015 V8 Supercars Dunlop Series for the team.
+Cam Waters replaced Chaz Mostert at Prodrive Racing Australia after winning the 2015 V8 Supercars Dunlop Series for the team.
 Waters had previously raced for the team in the main series as a substitute for Mostert while the latter recovered from an injury.